 Citizen participation can take many forms, like voting and sitting on a jury.
 Participation can also happen in informal ways, including becoming knowledgeable on a topic area of interest, sharing experiences, and through discussion and debate.
 Advocacy is another tool.
 It means showing public support for an idea, plan, or way of doing something.
 Advocacy can lead to better government representation and policies.

-One approach to citizen advocacy is to participate in committees or special interest groups.
+One approach to citizen advocacy is to participate in committees and special interest groups.
 Depending on the time available, as well as personal interests and expertise, different options are available to explore.
-These can include monthly surveys, group memberships, story sharing platforms, as well as online meetings.
+These include monthly surveys, group memberships, story sharing platforms, as well as online meetings.

 Below are some opportunities to engage in rural health:

-- Alberta Health Services Health Advisory Council
+- Health Advisory Council, Alberta Health Services

-- Alberta Health Services Together 4 Health
+- Together 4 Health, Alberta Health Services

-- Alberta Health Services Community Conversations
+- Community Conversations, Alberta Health Services

-- Health Coalition of Alberta Membership
+- Health Coalition of Alberta

-- Patient Voice group at the Canadian Medical Association
+- Patient Voice, Canadian Medical Association